Illustration of diseased lungs showing damage caused by tobacco use

-Harmful effects of tobacco
+Harmful effects of tobacco on human health

 Tobacco consumption causes preventable illness and premature death.